dawidsado/dawidsado/README.md

 ## I'm a student at Polish - Japanese Academy of Information Technology 🇵🇱 🇯🇵

 - ☕ I’m currently learning about fundamental aspects of OOP in Java and ERP software, especially SAP
-- 💫 2022 Goals: Learn more about SAP ERP software, reach intermediate level of SQL
+- 💫 2022 Goals: Learn more about SAP ERP software, discover Java frameworks and reach intermediate level of SQL
-- 🏃‍♂️ I train long - distance running

 ##  📈 GitHub stats: